SteelCompendium/data-bestiary-md/Lizardfolk Deathrex.md

 - ★ 12–16: 7 damage; pull 1; A3 bleeding (save ends)

 **1 Malice**
-One target that is adjacent to the deathrex is grabbed by the deathrex’s mouth.
+One target that is adjacent to the deathrex is grabbed by the deathrex's mouth.

 **Death Roll (3 Malice)**